bluepropane/rndm/README.md

 # RNDM: React-Nginx-Django-Mysql boilerplate
 Full-fledged Web 2.0 Single Page App boilerplate that is ready to be deployed as a containerized docker application

-- continuous development using mounted volumes in docker containers
+- option of continuous development using mounted volumes in docker containers
-- production web server on [gunicorn](http://gunicorn.org/)
+- production web server using [gunicorn](http://gunicorn.org/)
 - MySQL db (ready to deploy with docker-compose)
 - python 3.6/django 2.0
 - you define the project structure you want before the boilerplate is created, using a JSON config file (see `rndm_conf.json`)
-- `virtualenv` for development

 ## Introduction
 RNDM was built with the following objectives in mind: